 Existing CRM solutions charge from $10 to $250 and more per user per month.
 So if you have 100 employees, you’ll be paying at least $12,000 in a year for as long as you use the CRM — sounds acceptable so far.
 But once your team expands to 1,000 people, you’ll need to pay a frighteningly high $120,000 per year or more.
 More people in your company — more money to cough up.
 Need more features?
 Again, more money.

-In this case, does it seem reasonable to spend a one-time $100,000 and build your own CRM software with the perfect balance of features that fit your business?
+In this case, does it seem reasonable to spend a one-time $100,000 and create your own CRM software with the perfect balance of features that fit your business?

 If you find that a custom solution is what you really need, check out our answers to more CRM-related questions below.